Posted By Eugene Bruno & Associates Posted in: Dog Bite.

 Since police dogs are considered a dangerous and lethal weapon, being attacked by a K-9 police dog may entitle you to sue law enforcement for police abuse just like you would sue for police abuse and excessive force using a gun, taser or pepper spray.

 If a police dog has been used against you by police officers unreasonably under the circumstances, you have a right to sue the police officers for police abuse.
-Police dogs are trained by law enforcement to perform multiple duties, including protection of their handler.
+Police dogs are trained by law enforcement to perform multiple duties, including protection of their handlers.
 Canine fighters are also trained to track and apprehend suspects, while their bites are treated as “reward.”

 “If you have been attacked by a police dog by mistake, and the encounter caused you injuries, you have a right to sue the dog’s handler for negligence no matter how ‘sorry’ that police officer is,” says our experienced dog attack attorney in San Diego.
 “If police dog force is unreasonable or excessive, the police officer is violating your Fourth Amendment constitutional rights.”